Nick Kyrgios gets brutally honest: ‘I played with balls for U10s’

 “This is the best I have felt in two years.
 2022 was incredible for me, playing in the Wimbledon final.
 However, I felt issues in my wrist at the US Open and had to reconstruct it.
 Now I feel amazing.
 I had only a 15% chance to regain my old level, and I did that.
 I can not wait to compete in front of the fans again.
 My physical struggle was brutal, and I had to stay strong mentally.
 I did not want to give up.
 I always wanted to end a career on my terms and prevent injuries to dictate that decision.
 Firstly, I felt no improvements in my wrist.
 I started with fluffy balls for U10 players, teaching my wrist all over again.
 In my eyes, I have already won, and everything that comes for me in the future will be a bonus,” Nick Kyrgios said.

 Thanks for stopping by.
-I hope you’ll stay and check out other posts or keep up-to-date with our live scores.
+I hope you’ll check out our myAI Tennis Coach, browse our other posts, or keep up-to-date with our live scores.